Is a sudden and sometimes severe inflammation of the Pancreas .

 Varying levels of pain and severity can be seen

-Extremely quick onset of abdominal pain – [Acute]
+Extremely quick onset of abdominal pain – [Acute].

 Often more severe cases require a hospital stay

-Seen more often in Men then Women
+This condition is seen more often in Men then Women.

 Symptoms:

-- Pain in stomach that radiates to back
+-Â Â Pain in stomach that radiates to back

-- Change in bowel movements – can be foul smelling
+-Â Â Change in bowel movements – can be foul smelling

 Causes